microsoft/Windows-universal-samples/activitysensor/readme.md

 ### Events

-Subscribes to reading and status changed events and displays the updated activity reading and sensor status.
+Subscribes to reading changed events and displays the updated activity reading.

 ### Background activity